asimpletune/mail-parser/README.md

 ```

 Note the `--features ts-bindings` flag is required, to avoid conflicts of the wasm binding compilation.
 Also `TS_RS_EXPORT_DIR` can be set to export to somewhere besides just bindings.

+NOTE: due to a potential bug [#378](https://github.com/Aleph-Alpha/ts-rs/issues/378) setting `TS_RS_EXPORT_DIR` results in index.ts not being included in the output, so I'm currently just cp -r bindings/* (the default dir).
+I'll change this when I get more clarity on that issue.

 User them like this